rathboma/rathboma.github.com/_posts/2017-03-28-scala-concurrency-options.md

 My personal opinion is that Futures are a great way of performing quick background tasks, but something more comprehensive like Akka or Jesque is more appropriate for building a manageable background-job processing stack.

-I have a fondness for the simplicity of the Java Threading primatives, and even with Scala you're going to be dealing with Thread Pools, Executors, and Runnables, so the humble `Thread` is not a terrible place to start playing around with concurrency.
+I have a fondness for the simplicity of the Java Thread, and even with Scala you're going to be dealing with Thread Pools, Executors, and Runnables, so the humble `Thread` is not a terrible place to start playing around with concurrency.